shkim20105/wfw_release/README.md

 We have a plan to open our source.

 ## Developers
-Main Developer : Seung-Hyeon Kim
+Main Developer : Seung-Hyeon Kim,
-Sub Developer : Da-Eun Lee
+Sub Developer : Da-Eun Lee,
 Director : In-Pyo Cho